rasjonell/x-library/README.md

 - [ ] Statistics
   - GoodReads style statistics for both books and users

-- [ ] Add books from an external source
+- [x] Add books from an external source
   - use OpenLibrary or a similar service to fetch books with the ISBN number

+# Note for Clients

+The API now allows book creation/addition with only the ISBN number, thus, the [OpenLibrary API](https://openlibrary.org/developers/api) can be leveraged  in your client to search for books, authors, genres, etc. Then use the retrieved ISBN to add the book to the X Library platform.

 # Development